Spatio-Temporal-Lab/start-db-doc/docs/start-db-sql-reference.md

 - table_identifier
   - Specifies a table name, which may be optionally qualified with a database name.
 - column_list
   - An optional parameter that specifies a comma-separated list of columns belonging to the table_identifier table.
-Spark will reorder the columns of the input query to match the table schema according to the specified column list.
 - VALUES ( { value | NULL } [ , … ] ) [ , ( … ) ]
   - Specifies the values to be inserted.
 Either an explicitly specified value or a NULL can be inserted.
 A comma must be used to separate each value in the clause.
-More than one set of values can be specified to insert multiple rows.
+  - More than one set of values can be specified to insert multiple rows.
 - query
   - A query that produces the rows to be inserted.
 It can be in one of following formats:
     - a SELECT statement